Why You Should Always Use Kodi With A VPN & How To Pick The Best OneBy Steph Myers / March 1, 2017 / Tags: Kodi

 There are just two issues.
 One, security.
 Kodi is an open-source platform, with lots of contributions from anonymous third-parties, and there are no guarantees.
 Two, privacy.
 Those cool Kodi add-ons you’ve been using to watch tons of pay-TV and movies for free?
 They’re a cause for concern.
 At best, they’re controversial.
 At worst, they can get you in real trouble.
 [See: Is Kodi Legal?
 Safe?]

 Thankfully, there’s a cheap, easy way to protect yourself from Kodi’s security issues.
 Using a VPN with Kodi is simply the smart thing for security and privacy, and costs only a few dollars a month.
 (My personal choice is NordVPN, which I can recommend as an excellent service with the highest standards of safety and privacy protection, plus very fast streaming speeds.
 And I did a lot of searching and testing.
 It’s a PC Magazine Editor’s Choice 2017-2015, and they have a 30-day money-back guarantee.
-Now through Feb.
-28 you can get their winter deal — $3.29/mo for 2 years — or get it anytime for $5.75/month for an annual account.)
+Right now, you can get their winter/spring deal — $3.29/mo for 2 years — or get it anytime for $5.75/month for an annual account.)

 Will the feds swarm your living room if you use Kodi without a VPN for protection?
 Probably not.
 But when it’s so easy to stay secure on Kodi, why risk it?